tparchman/F21_BIOL792_coursepage/week9_python4/python4_primer.md

         pos  = m.start()
         print(base + str(pos))

+## Matching repetitive patterns.

+We will cover this in more detail below with `re.findall`, but here show a few examples using `re.finditer`.

+To extract AT repeated **2 or more**  times, and to loop through the list of matches:

+    SSR = 'ATATATGGGCGATATATATCCATATC'
+    matches=re.finditer("(AT){2,}", SSR)
+    for m in matches:
+        print(m.group())

+To extract ATC repeated **3 or more**  times:

+    SSR = 'ATCATCATCATCATGGGCGATATATATCCATATC'
+    matches=re.finditer("(ATC){3,}", SSR)
+    for m in matches:
+        print(m.group())

 ## `re.findall()`

 `re.findall` can process multiple matches and returns the text of the matches themselves as strings.
 Thus, rather than returning a list of match objects, this returns a list of strings.
-Useful for capturing or counting matches.
+Useful for capturing or counting matches, and produces lists that are easy to work with..

 In each below use of `re.findall` each match is stored in a list.
 We will talk more about capturing matches below.

     ID = "CO_BC_13292929 0 1 2 0 2 1 1 "
     re.findall("[A-Z]+",ID) # returns['CO', 'BC']
     re.findall("\d{3,}",ID) # returns['13292929']

+    match = re.findall("\s\d",ID)
+    for m in match:
+        print(m)
-    re.findall("\s\d",ID) # returns [' 0', ' 1', ' 2', ' 0', ' 2', ' 1', ' 1']
+    # prints [' 0', ' 1', ' 2', ' 0', ' 2', ' 1', ' 1']

-## Matching repetitive patterns.
+### Storing matches of repetitive patterns.
+Similar to above with `re.finditer`, here is an alternative way that usefully puts matches directly into a list.

-To extract AT repeated **2 or more**  times:
+To extract AT repeated **2 or more**  times, and to loop through the list of matches:

     SSR = 'ATATATGGGCGATATATATCCATATC'
+    matches=re.findall("(AT){2,}", SSR)
+    for m in matches:
+        print(m)

+Take note of the parentheses surrounding the base pattern (AT) above, and especially what the print statement above produced.
+Specifically, while the number of matches stored in the list is correct (and such use will be useful for this weeks programming task), the pattern saved as a group was the base AT, not the entire repeating region.

+With a slight change (the addition of ()s around the entire expression), the exact repeating match and the base are stored in a slightly more complex list.
+Try the below code, and pay particular attention to how parentheses are organized and the printed output.

+    SSR = 'ATATATGGGCGATATATATCCATATC'
-    re.findall("(AT){2,}", SSR)
+    matches=re.findall("((AT){2,})", SSR)
+    for m in matches:
+        print(m)

 To extract ATC repeated **3 or more**  times:

     SSR = 'ATCATCATCATCATGGGCGATATATATCCATATC'
-    re.findall("(ATC){3,}", SSR)
+    matches=re.findall("((ATC){3,})", SSR)
+    for m in matches:
+        print(m)

-Or if we wanted to extract regions of DNA that only have T and A for 5 consecutive bases:
+Or if we wanted to extract regions of DNA that only have T and/or A for 5 consecutive bases:

     SSR = 'ATAAAATCATCATATTTATGGGCGATATATATCCATATC'
-    re.findall("[AT]{5,}", SSR)
+    matches=re.findall("[AT]{5,}", SSR)
+    for m in matches:
+        print(m)